DeSoDev/EmbeDeSo/README.md

 Go to the workers section for your account.

-It should show the `embedclout` worker.
+It should show the `EmbedDeso` worker.

 It should also have been deployed on the workers.dev route - but this wont actually do anything.